-It is an offence to transport ‘controlled waste’ (household waste, commercial waste, industrial waste or a mixture of the three), as part of a business or otherwise, with a view to making profit, if you are not registered with the Environment Agency.
+It is an offence for someone to transport 'controlled waste' (household waste, commercial waste, industrial waste, or a mixture of the three), as part of a business or otherwise, with a view to making profit, if they are not registered with the Environment Agency.

 Illegal waste carriers may be involved in criminal activity including fly tipping and theft of valuable metals, and they often use vehicles in dangerously bad condition, putting other road users at risk.